Key Debates about Street Vending

 Individual & Collective Rights

-The opposing argument is that street vendors must be allowed to exercise their economic rights, made explicit in the Universal Declaration of Human Rights and other normative frameworks at the international and national levels.
-Many constitutions guarantee the right to work and/or the right to carry on a trade or business, and street vending organizations have successfully argued in courts of law that governments may not violate that right by banning street trade (see a recent verdict in the Supreme Court of India, 2009).
-Proponents of economic liberty argue that outlawing street vending violates principles of free and open competition in addition to individual rights to work and non-discrimination.
+Street vendors should be allowed to exercise their economic rights, made explicit in the Universal Declaration of Human Rights and other normative frameworks at the international and national levels.
+Many constitutions guarantee the right to work and/or the right to carry on a trade or business, and street vending organizations have successfully argued in courts of law that governments cannot violate that right by banning street trade.

 Urban Governance & Contributions of Street Vendors

-Alternative approaches to urban governance treat street vending as an integral and permanent feature of the urban economy.
-From this perspective, it is not street vending itself but poor management of it that generates problems of congestion and pollution.
+street vendor in CambodiaAlternative approaches to urban governance treat street vending as an integral, permanent feature.
+Accordingly, it is poor management that generates problems of congestion and pollution.
 Street vending, it is argued, contributes to the economic, social, and cultural life of a city by offering a dependable retail outlet for a wide range of affordable goods, including fresh produce, prepared food, school and office supplies, clothing, hardware, and electronics.
-Because street vendors sell affordable goods in small quantities, they offer the poor access to consumer goods that they otherwise could not afford.
+Because street vendors sell affordable goods in small quantities, they offer the poor customer access to otherwise unaffordable goods.

 In addition, some argue that street vending actually saves cities money by enabling the working poor to generate jobs for themselves, whereas without this opportunity they may become further dependent on city services or turn to criminal activities in order to survive.
 Street vendors generate jobs not only for themselves, but also for others.
 In busy street markets, porters or trolley operators are needed to transport merchandise to and from street stalls, for example.
 Night watchmen are sometimes hired to protect vendors’ merchandise overnight.
 Some street vending associations may pay security guards or sanitation workers to help keep their markets safe and clean for customers.

 Moreover, with regard to pollution and crime, research shows that street vendors themselves are often not the source.
-On the contrary, conscientious vendors work hard to keep their stalls clean and to provide the “eyes and ears” to help deter crime in the streets.4 The famous story of the New York City street vendor who foiled a bomb plot offers a colourful example, but vendors’ contributions to public life are more subtle and commonplace in the everyday life of cities.
+On the contrary, conscientious vendors work hard to keep their stalls clean and to provide the “eyes and ears” to help deter crime in the streets.3 The famous story of the New York City street vendor who foiled a bomb plot offers a colourful example, but vendors’ contributions to public life are more subtle and commonplace in the everyday life of cities.

 From this point of view, urban environments thrive on an appropriate mix of formal and informal businesses.
-Rather than encourage informal street traders to transform themselves into off-street traders – which in turn further saturates an already competitive retail market – the role of city government should be to provide incentives for different and complementary kinds of businesses to coexist.
-In doing so, it should recognize the different kinds of risks that different entrepreneurs face, and provide mechanisms to help both formal and informal businesses mitigate those risks.
-Where street vending is viewed as an asset, cities have adopted more inclusive urban planning approaches.
+Rather than encourage informal street traders to transform themselves into off-street traders – further saturating an already competitive retail market – city governments should provide incentives for different and complementary kinds of businesses to coexist.
+Doing so would recognize the different kinds of risks that different entrepreneurs face and provide mechanisms to help both formal and informal businesses mitigate those risks.

 Street Food Vending